Police Service of Northern Ireland: Uniform

 The colour of the PSNI uniform is bottle green.
 Pre-1970s RUC uniforms retained a dark green called rifle green, which was often mistaken as black.
 A lighter shade of green was introduced following the Hunt Report in the early 1970s, although Hunt recommended that British blue should be introduced.
 The Patten report, however, recommended the retention of the green uniform (Recommendation No. 154).
 The RUC officially described this as 'rifle green'.
 When the six new versions of the PSNI uniform were introduced, in March 2002, the term 'bottle green' was used for basically the same colour to convey a less militaristic theme.

-In 2018 a formal review was launched about the current uniform after officers gave feedback on it.
+In 2018, a formal review was launched about the current uniform after officers gave feedback on it.

 On 31 January 2022, a new uniform was introduced for frontline officers.
-This change replaced the white shirt and tie that was worn since 2001 with a green wicking material t-shirt.
-This new style shirt is embroidered with the PSNI crest on the left breast and the word Police on the left collar and both sleeves.
+This change replaced the white shirt and tie that had been worn since 2001 with a green wicking material T-shirt.
+This new style shirt is embroidered with the PSNI crest on the left breast and the word "POLICE" on the left collar and both sleeves.
 The new shirt also facilitates the wearing of epaulettes to display rank and numerals.
 This modern workwear is similar to that of Police Scotland aside from colour and to uniforms of some police services in England and Wales.
 Officer headwear has remained the same and traditionally consists of peaked caps for males and kepi style hats for females.
 Baseball style caps are worn by tactical units.